-When former Red Bull marketing director Huib Van Bockel declared that marketing today is "like Tinder", he encapsulated the ethos of fast marketing in the age of micro-content.
-Indeed, with time being millennial consumers’ most precious commodity, this focus on the ‘Tinderisation’ of marketing shows no sign of abating.
-This prompts the question as to whether, as an industry, we are at risk of celebrating the fleeting, the new and the ephemeral at the expense of taking the time to invest in long-term and meaningful change.
+When former Red Bull marketing director Huib Van Bockel declared that marketing today is "like Tinder," he encapsulated the ethos of fast marketing in the age of micro-content.
+Time is Millennial consumers’ most precious commodity, and this focus on the "Tinderization" of marketing shows no sign of abating.

 In Love in the Time of Algorithms, author Dan Slater asks: "What if the prospect of finding an ever-more compatible mate with the click of a mouse means a future of relationship instability, in which we keep chasing the elusive rabbit around the dating track?"

-Certainly this same risk could apply to marketers, many of whom chase their consumers across a plethora of platforms, an approach that is sometimes taken instead of building long-term engagement.
-Just like Tinder – an app that takes the risk and, some would argue, humanity, out of relationships – marketers are in danger of draining the customer experience of its most vital element by focusing on the disposable.
+Certainly this same risk could apply to marketers, many of whom chase their consumers across a plethora of platforms, an approach that sometimes supplants long-term engagement.
+Just like Tinder — an app that takes the risk and, some would argue, humanity, out of relationships — marketers are in danger of draining the customer experience of its most vital element by focusing on the disposable.
 Marketing may have become more like Tinder, but it is a shift that some believe is diminishing consumers' experience of the here and now.

 A culture of creative suffocation

 Some brands are, in effect, draining the oxygen from the room through a complete lack of respect for the value of consumers’ time.